 On Saturday, November 15, smoke from an unknown ship was seen on the horizon.
 The Louisville revved up its engines, its bow came out of the water, and it shot off in the direction of the smoke.
 It turned out the smoke was from a ship that belonged to a friendly country.

 When they arrived at Guam on Sunday, November 16, the ships took on water, bananas, coconuts, and vegetables before sailing for Manila the next day.
 At one point, the ships passed an island at night and did so in total blackout.
 This for many of the soldiers was a sign that they were being sent into harm’s way.
 The ships entered Manila Bay, at 8:00 A.M., on Thursday, November 20, and docked at Pier 7 later that morning.
 At 3:00 P.M., most of the soldiers were taken by bus to Ft.
 Stotsenburg.
 Those who drove trucks drove them to the fort, while the maintenance section remained behind at the pier to unload the tanks.

-In the first week of December, the tanks were ordered to the southern part of Clark Field to guard against paratroopers.
-Two members of every tank crew remained with their tank at all times and received their meals from food trucks.
+On December 1, the tankers were ordered to the perimeter of Clark Field to guard against Japanese paratroopers.
+From this time on, two tank crew members remained with each tank at all times.
+Their meals were brought to them by food trucks.

 When the Japanese were finished, there was not much left of the airfield.
 The soldiers watched as the dead, dying, and wounded were hauled to the hospital on bomb racks, trucks, and anything that could carry the wounded.
 When the hospital filled, they watched the medics place the wounded under the building.
 Many of these men had their arms and legs missing.

 C Company was ordered to the area of Mount Arayat on December 9.
 Reports had been received that the Japanese had landed paratroopers in the area.
 No paratroopers were found, but it was possible that the pilots of damaged Japanese planes may have jumped from them.